Chaouki-FAHIM/Virtual-Open-Space/README.md

 ---

-# Create Teams Service
+# Create TeamsPages Service

-This section details the progress and components of the Create Teams Service.
+This section details the progress and components of the Create TeamsPages Service.

 ## Current Progress